Guess the Nifty stock with least FPI stake. Cue: It's an IT major

 On revenue front too, Wipro came in at fourth.
 Infosys led the pack, with HCL coming in second and TCS third.
 Wipro's Q2 margin at 15.1 per cent was also lowest among the top IT firms.

-Emkay Global said while the management remains fairly confident on double-digit revenue growth in FY23, it shied away from giving any timeline on the margin returning to the medium-term target range of 17-17.5 per cent.
+Emkay Global said while the management remains fairly confident on double-digit revenue growth in FY23, it shielded away from giving any timeline on the margin returning to the medium-term target range of 17-17.5 per cent.
 That remains an irritant, the brokerage said.

 Also Read: Stocks in news: Tech Mahindra, Infosys, Axis Bank, Adani Ports and more